Set up write access

 Granting write access to your database enables the use of several Sigma features:

-Setting up write access requires configuring your connection settings in Sigma and configuring Sigma's permissions in your data warehouse.
+To set up write access, configure your connection settings in Sigma, and ensure that Sigma has sufficient permissions in your data warehouse.
 You must be a Sigma Admin to enable write access.

 - You must be an Admin to enable this feature.

 Configure write access in Sigma

 Select Administration in the user menu at the top right of your screen.

-Select the Connections page from the left hand panel.
+Select the Connections page from the left panel.